sjohner/azurebootcamp.ch/content/sessions/index.md

 ### <a name="aadapp"></a> ⭐️ DEMYSTIFYING AZURE AD APPLICATIONS
 Did you ever wonder what Application Registrations and Enterprise Applications in Azure AD are used for and how they work?
 And what the many settings are used for?
 No worries, these rocket-science-like objects will be discussed and explained in this session by Microsoft Regional Director and Azure MVP Marcel Zehner.
 He will reveal what you wanted to understand for a long time already...
 🙂 [MARCEL ZEHNER](https://www.linkedin.com/in/marcelzehner/) ⚡️ Microsoft Cloud Champion @ SoftwareOne | Microsoft Regional Director | Azure MVP
+🙂 [MARTIN EHRNST](https://www.linkedin.com/in/martinehrnst/) ⚡️ Lead Architect @ Vipps | Azure MVP

 ### <a name="azch"></a> ⭐️ AZURE SWITZERLAND – STATUS UPDATE
 In this session, Primo Amrein, the “Mr. Swiss Azure Datacenters” will give an overview about the current state of the Swiss Azure Datacenters.